 - Richard Chisolm ’82, interdisciplinary studies, has a unique vantage point on UMBC’s history.
 He lived on the edge of campus as the university grew.
 In…

-- UMBC researcher Govind Rao wants to bring the bounty of the information age to a drugstore near you.
+- UMBC researcher Govind Rao, professor of chemical & biochemical engineering, wants to bring the bounty of the information age to a drugstore near you.

 Spell out state names when used alone.
 When abbreviating state names, use standard postal codes.